willih/Azure-Pan/vmseries-nat-webdb/README.md

 - Web VM - an Ubuntu VM (A1) that can be setup as a web server
 - DB VM - an Ubuntu VM (A1) that can be setup with a database

+<b>NOTE</b>: The NAT VM is no longer required as Azure supports [assigning a public IP](https://azure.microsoft.com/en-us/updates/ga-multiple-ips-per-nic) to any NIC of VM-Series.
+After deployment you can delete it and assign a public IP to the eth1(Untrust) interface of VM-Series.

 **Virtual Network (VNET):**

 - VNET : 192.168.0.0/16